Zelak312/interpolarr/README.md

 ## How it works

 Interpolarr will process video in a queue format, first in first out.
-It will extract the audio, convert the video to half of the target fps and then the frames will be extracted.
-Those frames will be interpolated with rafe to 2x the frame count and then the video will be reconstructed with the audio and the new framerate.
+It will extract the audio, the video frames will be extracted.
+Those frames will be interpolated with rife to the desired frame rate and then the video will be reconstructed with the audio and the new framerate.

 ## Configuration

 Interpolarr is configured using a YAML file.
 Below is the structure of the configuration file with default values:

+**Values that are in between <> are required** **Values that are in between [] are optional**

 ```yaml
 ---